I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 Starring: Patrick Swayze, C. Thomas Howell, Charlie Sheen, Lea Thompson, Jennifer Grey, Powers Boothe

 Good evening, Mr. and Mrs. America and all of our ships at sea!
-Tonight we will be taking a look at 1984's controversial cult classic Red Dawn - the "Brat Pack" action film where a virtual who's-who of '80s teen cinema (Patrick Swayze, Charlie Sheen, C. Thomas Howell, Jennifer Grey and Lea Thompson) takes up arms to defend their small Colorado town against Communist invaders.
+Tonight we will be taking a look at 1984's controversial cult classic Red Dawn - the "Brat Pack" action film in which a virtual who's-who of '80s cinema (Patrick Swayze, Charlie Sheen, C. Thomas Howell, Jennifer Grey and Lea Thompson) takes up arms to defend their small Colorado town against Communist invaders.

-Depending on who you talk to, Red Dawn is either one of the most bad-ass action movies of the 1980s, or an absurd, unintentionally hilarious, outdated piece of Cold War propaganda.
-Though it may seem over-the-top and paranoid now, modern day viewers should remember that the Cold War was still in full swing when this movie was released in August of 1984, which almost (note I said "almost ") makes the events of this film seem plausible.
+Depending on who you talk to, Red Dawn is either one of the greatest action movies of the 1980s, or an absurd, unintentionally hilarious, outdated piece of Cold War propaganda.
+Though it may seem over-the-top now, modern day viewers should remember that the Cold War was still in full swing when Red Dawn was released in August of 1984, which almost (note I said "almost ") makes the events of this film seem plausible.

 While Jed and the boys are holed up in the forest honing their survival skills, Calumet becomes Occupied Territory, controlled by a combination of Cuban and Russian forces.
 In a series of scenes designed to play on viewers' worst fears about the Red Threat, Communist soldiers march through the streets, Soviet tanks are stationed on every corner, and any citizens who owned guns or were otherwise deemed potentially dangerous (including Jed and Matt's Dad, played by Harry Dean Stanton) have been packed off to "re-education camps."